 Do I Have To Have One?

-No, it is not compulsory.
-If you choose to opt out of the scheme, then you will need to complete the summary care opt out form.
+No, it’s not compulsory.
+If you choose to opt out of the scheme, please let us know.

 For further information please visit the HSCIC Website.